 The history of “bad cholesterol” has had a checkered past.
-Bayer’s cholesterol-reducing blockbuster Baycol allegedly caused more than 100 deaths.
+Bayer’s cholesterol-reducing blockbuster Baycol allegedly caused over 100 deaths.
 Bayer paid over $1 billion to settle the Baycol cases.

 Zocor (simvastatin) is a statin drug used to treat a condition known as hypercholesterolemia (better known as high cholesterol) in people at risk of developing coronary artery disease.

 Zocor’s big competitive advantage in the cholesterol drug wars?
 It was cheaper.
 A lot cheaper.
-The old, “you get what you pay for” cliché does not usually apply to drugs.
+The old, “you get what you pay for” cliché rarely applies to drugs.
 The price is usually arrived at through an amalgamation of factors that don’t involve comparative efficacy.
 But in this case, it might hold up: at least one study has found that 80mg of Zocor was not as effective at reducing heart risks compared to the same dose of Lipitor.

 But let’s get back to the point.
 In 2010, 2.1 million people in the United States were prescribed Zocor at a dose of 80mg.
-This dosage is particularly effective, in that it lowers LDL cholesterol by an additional 6% versus a 40mg dose.
-More drug, more cholesterol reduction.
+This dosage is particularly effective, because it lowers LDL cholesterol by an additional 6% versus a 40mg dose.
+More drugs, more cholesterol reduction.
 This makes sense.

-The problem is that it also appears that risks of myopathy are also apparently dose responsive.
-In June, the manufacturer of Zocor, Merck, announced that it was changing the prescribing information for the drug due to concerns about statin-associated muscle injury.
+The problem is that it also appears that risks of myopathy are also apparently dose-responsive.
+In June, the manufacturer of Zocor, Merck, announced that it was changing the prescribing information for the drug because of concerns about statin-associated muscle injury.
 As a result, Zocor will no longer be prescribed to new patients.
 This change was met with approval from the US Food and Drug Administration (FDA).

 Along with the new prescribing guidelines, Merck has augmented the list of contraindicated medications with the use of Zocor, including: